The Ospreys Supporters Club Constitution

 Non “Season Ticket” holders can become members following an application to the secretary.
 (See Subscriptions.

 - The affairs of the club shall be managed by the Officers and the Executive Committee.
-The Officers of the club shall be the Chairman, the Vice Chairman, the Secretary, the Treasurer and the President.
+The Officers of the club shall be the Chairman, the Vice Chairman, the Secretary, the Treasurer, Media and Digital Officer and the President.
 The Committee shall consist of no more than twelve elected members, including the Officers.
 In addition, members from Ospreys Rugby may be invited to attend committee meetings, by the Executive Committee.

 - Club Officers will be elected from within the committee.